Access to government information

 How to appeal a decision

-Most decisions made by the Right to Information Officer can be reviewed internally or by applying to the Office of the Information Commissioner NSW (OIC) and the NSW Administrative Decisions Tribunal (ADT) for external review.
+Most decisions made by the Right to Information Officer can be reviewed internally or by applying to the Office of the Information Commissioner NSW (OIC) and the NSW Civil and Administrative Tribunal (NCAT) (formerly known as NSW Administrative Decisions Tribunal) for external review.

 An internal review of a decision is conducted by a senior officer as if the original decision had not been made.
 You must apply in writing to ADHC for an internal review within 20 working days of the date of notice of the decision of your GIPA application.
 The internal review application fee is $40.